How teachers are helping children become confident online explorers with Be Internet Legends

 - Jacob Woolcock, Computing Teacher, Penpol Primary School, Cornwall

 The BIL teaching community has grown rapidly over the last few years.
-With over 60% of primary schools already using the curriculum, there are many examples of good practice by classroom teachers.
+With more than half of primary schools already using the curriculum, there are many examples of good practice by classroom teachers.
 The Be Internet Legends teacher blogs and #BeInternetLegends capture some of these real-life examples from schools all across the UK.

 “It's great to be out in schools and witness how each one is using the Be Internet Legends scheme of work.
 One teacher told me that their more reserved pupils began to speak up when covering the Be Internet Legends programme.”